AtlasOfLivingAustralia/corella-python/docs/source/corella_user_guide/use_occurrences.rst

 use_occurrences
 --------------------

-One of the functions you can use to check your data is ``use_occurrences()``.
+One of the functions you can use to check certain columns of your data is ``use_occurrences()``.
-This function aims to check that you have the following:
+This function aims to check that you have the following Darwin Core Vocabulary Terms:

 - ``basisOfRecord``: how the occurrence was recorded (was it observed by a human? machine? is it part of a collection?)
-- ``occurrenceID`` or ``catalogNumber`` or ``recordNumber``: a unique identifier for the record
+- ``occurrenceID`` or ``catalogNumber`` or ``recordNumber``: a unique identifier for the record (only one of these is necessary)
 - ``occurrenceStatus`` (OPTIONAL): whether a species is present or absent.
 Not required for data submission.

-If you haven't read in our example dataset in the initial data cleaning page, here is an example and how to read it in:
+For these examples, we will be using the following dataset:

 .. prompt:: python